 9. You’re not getting Anywhere from Tarot Card Meanings

-Usually, when Tarot readers are looking to improve their Tarot, they look towards Tarot card meanings.
+Usually, when Tarot readers are looking to improve their Tarot, they look towards Tarot meanings.
 Tarot card meanings are obviously a massive element of Tarot card reading, so it is only natural that readers often assume that the key to improving their Tarot can be found in meanings.

 When you’re ready to advance your Tarot reading skills, there will be an urge to digest more and more Tarot card meanings.
 You’ll start to look at Tarot in love or career readings, constantly Googling Tarot meanings in different context because you’ll think this is the key to advancing your Tarot.
 However, the bad news is that learning meanings will only get you so far.